Split Conformal Prediction under Data Contamination: Split Conformal Prediction for Exchangeable Data

 \section{Split Conformal Prediction for Exchangeable Data}

-Here we lay out notation and briefly describe the split conformal prediction procedure in the exchangeable setting; see \cite{angelopoulos2022gentle} for an excellent extensive introduction.
+Here we lay out notation and briefly describe the split conformal prediction procedure in the exchangeable setting; see \cite{angelopoulos2022gentle} for an excellent {and} extensive introduction.
 Suppose we have access to a pre-fitted model $\hat{f}: \mathcal{X} \rightarrow \mathcal{Y}$, and a set of \textit{calibration} data points $Z_i = (X_i, Y_i)$, $i = 1, \dots, n$ that were not used to fit the model.
-The goal is to construct a $(1 -\alpha)$-probability prediction set for a test datapoint $Z_{n+1} = (X_{n+1}, Y_{n+1})$, where $\alpha$ is a user-specified desired level of coverage.
-Conformal prediction uses a \textit{score function} $S: \mathcal{X} \times \mathcal{Y} \rightarrow \mathbb{R}$, which measures the agreement between the model predictions and the targets.
-We assume without loss of generality that the score function is \textit{negatively oriented}; a smaller score indicates a better fit. \gr{In this sense the score function is essentially a loss function.
-The pre-fitted model is only needed to obtain the scores; once the scores are available, the pre-fitted model no longer plays any role.}
+The goal is to construct a $(1 -\alpha)$-probability prediction set for a test {data point} $Z_{n+1} = (X_{n+1}, Y_{n+1})$, where $\alpha$ is a user-specified desired level of coverage.
+Conformal prediction {uses} a \textit{score function} $S: \mathcal{X} \times \mathcal{Y} \rightarrow \mathbb{R}$ which {quantifies} the agreement between the model predictions and the targets.
+We assume that the score function is \textit{negatively oriented}; a smaller score indicates a better fit.

-The split conformal prediction procedure proceeds as follows; one first computes the score for each calibration data-point $S_i = S(X_i, Y_i)$.
-For a desired coverage of at least $1-\alpha$, the crucial step is to then estimate the prediction set boundary $\hat{q}$ as
+The split conformal prediction procedure proceeds as follows.
+First, one computes the score for each calibration {data point} $S_i = S(X_i, Y_i)$.
+For a desired coverage of at least $1-\alpha$, the crucial step is to estimate the prediction set boundary $\hat{q}$ as